-In addition to Clause A 4.10.1 - A 4.10.6 of R-Codes Volume 2
+In addition to Clause A 4.10.1 - A 4.10.6 of R-Codes Volume 2.

 - 4.4.17.1 Development which fronts the public realm shall provide active frontages including glazing, openings and operable windows to ensure activity, interaction and surveillance of the street. - 4.4.17.2 Ground floor spaces shall have a finished floor level to finished ceiling level height of a minimum of 3.5m. - 4.4.17.3 Identify key design elements in the local area and streetscape through an Urban Design Study and integrate the design elements into building facades visible from the public realm.
 Developments shall: - a.
-Integrate high-quality, durable and diverse materials and finishes into the façade, avoiding reflective or glaring materials, and cosmetic or superficial attachments to the building; - b.
-Design appropriately scaled buildings, considering rhythm, proportion, and height; - c.
-Incorporate vertical articulation by using tall and narrow facade treatments; - d.
-Not present a blank, monotonous, repetitious or dominant building treatment; - e.
-Incorporate architectural or functional elements integrated into the façade, rather than cosmetic or superficial attachments to the building; - f.
-Incorporate vertical articulation by using tall and narrow façade treatments; - g.
-Incorporate articulation such as doorways, windows, seating ledges, sills, stall raisers and other three-dimensional detailing; - h.
-Integrate fire boosters, mail boxes and external fixtures into the building design or screen them so they appear as part of the facade; and - i.
-Signage is to be minimal and integrated into the design of the building on the ground floor. - 4.4.17.4 Ground floor glazing and/or tinting shall have a minimum of 70% visible light transmission to provide unobscured visibility. - 4.4.17.5 Security measures shall be: - a.
-Located and installed internally behind the glazing line or recessed between elements in the facade such as columns or doorway recesses: and - b.
-Transparent and visually permeable to allow views inside the building and enable internal light sources to be seen from the street; - 4.4.17.6 Verandahs and colonnades are only permitted where they are constructed wholly within the lot boundaries of development site. - 4.4.17.7 Development incorporates good passive solar design principles that reduce the reliance on mechanical system for heating and cooling when designing the building facade. - 4.4.17.8 The design, activation and materials of a building on a corner site should be articulated and expressed volumetrically, addressing both primary and secondary streets.
+Integrate high-quality, durable and diverse materials and finishes into the facade, avoiding reflective or glaring materials, and cosmetic or superficial attachments to the building. - b.
+Design appropriately scaled buildings, considering rhythm, proportion and height. - c.
+Incorporate vertical articulation by using tall and narrow facade treatments. - d.
+Not present a blank, monotonous, repetitious or dominant building treatment.

+- e.
+Incorporate architectural or functional elements integrated into the facade, rather than cosmetic or superficial attachments to the building.

+f.
+Incorporate vertical articulation by

+- using tall and narrow facade treatments.

+g.
+Incorporate articulation such as doorways, windows, seating ledges, sills, stall raisers and other three-dimensional detailing. - h.
+Integrate fire boosters, mail boxes and external fixtures into the building design or screen them so they appear as part of the facade. - i.
+Signage is to be minimal and integrated into the design of the building on the ground floor. - 4.4.17.4 Ground floor glazing and/or tinting shall have a minimum of 70 per cent visible light transmission to provide unobscured visibility. - 4.4.17.5 Security measures shall be: - a.
+Located and installed internally behind the glazing line or recessed between elements in the facade such as columns or doorway recesses. - b.
+Transparent and visually permeable to allow views inside the building and enable internal light sources to be seen from the street.

+- 4.4.17.6 Verandahs and colonnades are only permitted where they are constructed wholly within the lot boundaries of the development site. - 4.4.17.7 Development incorporates good passive solar design principles that reduce the reliance on mechanical systems for heating and cooling when designing the building facade. - 4.4.17.8 The design, activation and materials of a building on a corner site should be articulated and expressed volumetrically, addressing both primary and secondary streets.
 In particular, the quality of the primary and secondary façade of the ground floor should be of similar quality.

-4.4.18 PUBLIC DOMAIN INTERFACE

-In addition to Clause 3.6 of R-Codes Volume 2
+4.4.18 PUBLIC DOMAIN INTERFACE In addition to Clause 3.6 of R-Codes Volume 2.

-- 4.4.18.1 Exposed boundary walls visible to the street are to incorporate the following design features:
+- 4.4.18.1 Exposed boundary walls visible to the street are to incorporate the following design features - indentations - varying heights - varying materials, colours and textures and/or public artwork

-- Indentations;

-- Varying heights;

-- Varying materials, colours and textures; and/or

-- Public artwork.

-4.5 MEDIUM DESIGN PROVISIONS
+4.5 MEDIUM DENSITY DESIGN PROVISIONS

-Applications for development approval for single houses and grouped dwellings within all sub precincts and multiple dwellings within the Suburban Frame Type B sub precinct shall be assessed in accordance with Part C of the R-Codes Volume 1.
+Applications for development approval for single houses and grouped dwellings within all sub-precincts and multiple dwellings within the Suburban Frame Type B sub-precinct shall be assessed in accordance with Part C of the R-Codes Volume 1.

-In assessing applications for development approval and local development plans the City shall have regard to the Policy Objectives this policy the intent statement of each sub precinct and the general provisions included in Clause 4.4 of this Policy.
+In assessing applications for development, approval and local development plans the City shall have regard to the Policy Objectives of this policy, the statement of intent of each subprecinct and the general provisions included in Clause 4.4 of this policy.